superglue-ai/.github/profile/README.md

   <img src="https://github.com/user-attachments/assets/be0e65d4-dcd8-4133-9841-b08799e087e7" width="350" alt="superglue_logo_white">
 </p>

-<h2 align="center">self-healing integration agent 🍯</h2>
+<h2 align="center">one SDK to manage all your data pipelines. 🍯</h2>

-superglue is a self-healing integration agent.
-You can deploy it as a proxy between you and any complex / legacy APIs and always get the data that you want in the format you expect.
-Here's how it works: You prompt superglue in natural language (like "get all issues from jira"), provide an API URL, and superglue transforms the prompt into corresponding API calls.
-What superglue does under the hood:
+superglue bundles your pipelines into one stable, self-healing endpoint.
+Comes with automated schema-drift detection, retries and remappings so your data keeps moving no matter what - no connector maintenance, no rewrites.
+You can deploy it as a proxy between you and any SaaS app, API and data source and always get the data that you want in the format you expect.

-- Automatically generates the API configuration by analyzing API docs.
-- Handles pagination, authentication, and error retries.
-- Creates deterministic transformations (using JSONata for creating transformation rules), into the exact schema you need.
-- Validates that all data coming through follows that schema, and fixes transformations when they break.

-superglue uses LLMs only during configuration setup and transformation rule creation, making the glueing process deterministic and extremely efficient in terms of latency and cost.

-If you’re spending a lot of time writing code connecting to weird APIs, fumbling with custom fields in foreign language ERPs, mapping JSONs, extracting data from compressed CSVs sitting on FTP servers, and making sure your integrations don’t break when something unexpected comes through, superglue might be for you.
+- Drop‑in proxy: point it at any REST / GraphQL / SQL / file endpoint.
+- LLM‑assisted mapping at setup; cached JSONata transforms at runtime (no LLM latency).
+- Self‑healing drift detector: when the upstream schema changes, superglue regenerates the transform, bumps a version, and keeps the pipeline running.
+- Security‑first: zero data stored; run fully on‑prem or use our hosted version.
+- Agent‑ready: every pipeline is exposed as a single, deterministic endpoint that LangChain, Retool or internal no‑code tools can call without knowing the ugly stuff underneath.
 <div align="center">

 [![GitHub](https://img.shields.io/github/license/superglue-ai/superglue?style=flat-square)](https://github.com/superglue-ai/superglue/blob/main/LICENSE)